How To Reduce Fear For Autistic Children

 3. Provide safety

-Your job at this point is not to convince them that their fear is unwarranted or even understand why the thing is scary - it’s to protect them from the threat in a way that feels like protection to them.
+Your job is not to convince them that their fear is unwarranted but to protect them from the threat in a way that feels like protection to them.
 Fears don’t disappear merely because we’re told to stop being afraid or that ‘everything is okay’.
 We need to believe that there is no threat.
 We need to feel secure that there is a safe place for us to retreat to and that protection is available to us.

 Threats feel scarier when we have no control over them or our ability to protect ourselves.
 A lot of autistic kids have fears which fall into this category – they’ll break a rule they didn’t know existed, someone else will break the rules, they’ll randomly get in trouble for something, someone will suddenly start a conversation with them… the threats feel constant and unpredictable.